Accessibility for Manitobans Act

 • Pandemic Life Every Day

-by Centurion, almost 3 years ago
+by Centurion, over 3 years ago

 My son is severely disabled with many medical conditions.
 We have taken care of him on our own for 30 years now.
 Suffice to say people in general do not care a lick for families like ours.
 Individuals do -yes but laws are not going to change the terrible attitudes of society in general.
 The government needs to play a much larger role, setting the example.
 Instead they continue to encourage disabled people to hide in nursing homes where, of course, they will die and no longer be a problem to have to face, Help us get out in the...
 Continue reading